Xavierj10/ActiveDirectoryHomelab/README.md

 <img width="388" alt="Screenshot_20230102_080821" src="https://user-images.githubusercontent.com/121701900/210291857-7f345703-dd71-457f-bbe2-bb5dcc8f9a39.png">

 - Right Click on Users
-- Go to New wait for the extend menu to load
+- Go to New, wait for the extend menu to load
 - And then click on User and the input field will open up